thegenemyers/DAZZ_DB/README.md

 Adds .quiva streams to an existing DB "path".
 The DB must either be an S-DB or a Q-DB and upon completion the DB is a Q-DB.
 The data comes from (a) the given .quiva files on the command line, or (b) those in the file specified by the -f option, or (c) the standard input if the -i option is given.
-The input files must be added in the same order as the .fasta files were and have the same root names, e.g. FOO.fasta and FOO.quiva.
-The files can be added incrementally but must be added in the same order as their corresponding .fasta files.
+The input files can be added incrementally but must be added in the same order as the .fasta files were and have the same root names, e.g. FOO.fasta and FOO.quiva.
 This is enforced by the program.
 With the -l option set the compression scheme is a bit lossy to get more compression (see the description of dexqv in the DEXTRACTOR module here).